Crane (bird): In mythology and symbolism

 The Sanskrit epic poet Valmiki was inspired to write the first śloka couplet by the pathos of seeing a male sarus crane shot while dancing with its mate.

-In Mecca, in pre-Islamic South Arabia, Allāt, Uzza, and Manāt were believed to be the three chief goddesses of Mecca, they were called the "three exalted cranes" (gharaniq, an obscure word on which 'crane' is the usual gloss).
+In Mecca, in pre-Islamic Arabia, Allāt, Uzza, and Manāt were believed to be the three chief goddesses of Mecca, they were called the "three exalted cranes" (gharaniq, an obscure word on which 'crane' is the usual gloss).
 See The Satanic Verses for the best-known story regarding these three goddesses.

-The Greek for crane is Γερανος (geranos), which gives us the cranesbill, or hardy geranium.
-The crane was a bird of omen.
+The Greek for crane is Γερανος (geranos), which gives us the cranesbill, or geranium, which is so named for the resemblance between the fruit of some species and the head and bill of a crane.
+The crane was a bird of omen in Greek mythology.
 In the tale of Ibycus and the cranes, a thief attacked Ibycus (a poet of the sixth century BCE) and left him for dead.
-Ibycus called to a flock of passing cranes, which followed the attacker to a theater and hovered over him until, stricken with guilt, he confessed to the crime.
+Ibycus called to a flock of passing cranes to spread the word of his murder, and the Eumenides subsequently summon these cranes to fly over a crowd of mourners calling for Ibycus to be avenged.
+At the sight of the cranes the killer calls them "the cranes of Ibycus," which is identified as a confession of guilt by crowd, and the killer is dragged off to be judged.

 Pliny the Elder wrote that cranes would appoint one of their number to stand guard while they slept.
 The sentry would hold a stone in its claw, so that if it fell asleep, it would drop the stone and waken.
 A crane holding a stone in its claw is a well-known symbol in heraldry, and is known as a crane in its vigilance.
 Notably, however, the crest of Clan Cranstoun depicts a sleeping crane still in vigilance and holding the rock in its raised claw.

 Aristotle describes the migration of cranes in the History of Animals, adding an account of their fights with Pygmies as they wintered near the source of the Nile.
-He describes as untruthful an account that the crane carries a touchstone inside it that can be used to test for gold when vomited up.
-(This second story is not altogether implausible, as cranes might ingest appropriate gizzard stones in one locality and regurgitate them in a region where such stone is otherwise scarce.)
+Battles between cranes and dwarf peoples, or geranomachy, is a widespread motif of antiquity and come from China and Arabia at least from the fifth century.
+Aristotle describes as untruthful an account that the crane carries a touchstone inside it that can be used to test for gold when vomited up.